usnistgov/NISTPFAS/suspectlist/ReadMe.md

 _SOURCE_ - Specific citation for the compound, DOI or website is preferred (do not use "Author et al."-type citations).
 More than one can be separated by a semi-colon (;)

-_SOURCE_TYPE_ - type of citation listed above, see "Additional Information" for more
+_SOURCE_TYPE_ - type of citation listed above, see *Additional Information* for more

-Additional headers will be lumped into an "ADDITIONAL" Column for easier searching.
 Blank values for any additional headers are accepted, empty cells for NAME, INCHI, SOURCE, SOURCE_TYPE will lead to an error.

 An example file for providing new compounds is included in this directory as a file named "example_input.xlsx"

-Currently, input files can be emailed to pfas@nist.gov.
+Currently, input files can be emailed to pfas at nist.gov.
 You will receive a verification email once the data is loaded onto the suspect list, you may be requested to provide review of flagged entries.

-## Additional information
+## Additional information in the list

 **Source Types:**